 Social media has been at the very heart of all digital marketing efforts ever since the arrival of big players like Facebook, Instagram, YouTube, and Twitter.

 According to the latest research by the Global Web Index on social media habits, there are two key factors driving the increased growth of social media platforms.
 Firstly, the number of people accessing the internet via mobile phones has increased by 60.3% to 818.4m between 2012 and 2014.

 Secondly, the 55-64 year age bracket is the fastest-growing demographic on Twitter averaging at about 79% growth rate since 2012.
 It’s not just Twitter, the fastest growing demographic segment on Facebook also happens to be the 45-54 year age bracket.

 Over the years these social media platforms have managed to become an integral part of our lives, drawing in millions of users every day.
+In India, for example, recent statistics reflect a boom in social media users.
 What had begun simply as a medium to stay in touch with friends and family kept growing slowly to become a medium for brands and businesses to find and connect with their target audience.

 With the rapid growth of this medium, many brands have created a distinct social media presence through well-crafted strategies.
 During this period, numerous social media trends have emerged, and they have kept evolving over the years.
 Being up to date with these new and upcoming trends is what keeps businesses stay one step ahead in the fiercely competitive market.

 During the early years of social media marketing, the focus of marketing efforts was all about audience building and driving engagement.
 Today’s social media marketing efforts are more focused on driving up sales and creating personalized content to keep their customers coming back for more.
 Alongside social media, businesses still use other methods, including email and SMS marketing, podcasts, etc to fully engage their audience.